AntonFagerberg/Anton-Fagerberg-com-Jekyll-source/_posts/2013-11-29-temporal-information-extraction.markdown

 attribute value      0.88
 ```

-Due to time constraints, I decided to quit when reaching 50% - but I believe that this could be greatly improved if I had more time to work on it.
+Due to time constraints, I decided to quit when reaching 50% in the training set - but I believe that this could be greatly improved if I had more time to work on it.
 This is only a proof of concept but my belief is that this could work very good given enough time and dedication.
 ### Paper
 [Paper about this project](/files/tempex_anton_fagerberg.pdf)